kaimitai/FaxIScripts/readme.md

 * Extracted asm-files can show shop contents as comments wherever they are used as operands
 * Strict-mode; where we don't patch a ROM if we spend more bytes than the original ROM did, tightly packed in one section
 * Smart static linker mode; The shop data and code stream starts within the first safe region, and if we overflow the static linker redirects code to the second region while patching all required labels, jumps, pointer table entries and instruction offsets.
 This is done without inserting a synthetic jump-node.
+* Automatic ROM region deduction, ensuring that the assembly code is extracted from, and injected to, the correct ROM locations.

 <hr>